 13. Use Technology

 Apps are your best friend.
 They can help your keep your life on track, help you study, and even help you improve your study methods.
 When you can, let technology take the wheel, and you take care of the rest.
+Check out the tools that can help to pass your exams with flying colors.

 14. Find Your Learning Style